Amir Khan says Kell Brook fight ‘a great idea’ – but there’s one BIG problem

 This means the summer of next year would be more likely for any Khan v Brook encounter.
 But still leaves a major question mark on the weight stipulation.

-In order to completely ensure the fans get what they have craved for years, Khan may have to be willing to bend on a potential catchweight.
+To completely ensure the fans get what they have craved for years, Khan may have to be willing to bend on a potential catchweight.

-A scaling of around 150 to 152 pounds with an added hydration clause would be more realistic for Khan to actually get Brook inside those ropes.
+A scaling of around 150 to 152 pounds with an added hydration clause would be more realistic for Khan to get Brook inside those ropes.